tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  Alert Protocol

-One of the content types supported by the TLS record layer is the alert type.
-Like other messages, alert messages are encrypted as specified by the current connection state.
+One of the content types supported by the TLS record layer is the Alert type.
+Like other messages, Alert messages are encrypted as specified by the current connection state.

 Alert messages convey a description of the alert and a legacy field